kxxjxxl/comp2005-kingdomino-group-project/README.md

 We build the game from scratch, focusing on documentation and planning on iteration 1 through 4 all while bringing the ideas to life with object oriented programming in Java.
 Screenshots and video demo are avalible in the 4th iteration.
+The test cases written in JUnit is also avalible in the 4th Iteration.